ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (run game-loop grid-size grid-size)
 ```

-We just produced a brown rectangle (or other colors) for each related info we have in the grid.
+I just produced a brown rectangle (or other colors) for each related info we have in the grid.

 ![r-cade walls](/blog/2021-09-08-one_day_with_racket/img/18-r-cade_walls.png)